How to cope when Mother’s Day or Father’s Day is difficult

-“A small amount of effort can go a long way in showing your parents they still matter,” says Ruth.
+“A small amount of effort can go a long way in showing your parents you still care,” says Ruth.
 “Taking the time to ask how they are, remembering what’s happening in their lives and telling them you love them can mean a lot.”

-Sometimes a ‘broken home’ can turn into an overloaded one and you have more than one set of parents.
-Hopefully you get on with everyone and it’s not an issue, but sometimes you could feel pressured.
+Sometimes a ‘broken home’ can turn into an overcrowded one; you can easily go from having 2 parents to 4 within a few months.
+Hopefully you get on with everyone and it’s not an issue, but sometimes you could feel pressured to treat everyone equally.

 Ultimately, it’s up to you who you celebrate!
-Sometimes a step-parent can feel like a biological one.
-If you’re unsure what to do then talk to any siblings you have about it as they may be feeling the same.
-Or ask a friend who also has step-parents what they do.
+For some people, a step-parent can feel like a biological one.
+If you’re unsure about what to do then talk to any siblings you have about it as they may be feeling the same.
+Or ask a friend who also has step-parents to get the down-low.

 My parents are abusive

 If you’re suffering with abuse at home, don’t feel like you have to put up with it, let alone celebrate Mother’s Day and Father’s Day.
 Put yourself first.
-If you can’t speak to somebody about this, such as a teacher, then you can always get in contact with us here at The Mix or Childline if you’re under 18.
-You’re not alone and deserve to be treated well.
+If you can’t speak to somebody about this, such as a teacher or a trusted adult, then you can always get in contact with us here at The Mix or Childline if you’re under 18.
+Remember: You’re never alone and deserve to be treated well.

 - You can talk to Childline about anything.
 Call them for free on 0800 1111 or visit their website.